mattermost/mattermost-docker/contrib/kubernetes/README.md

 ### Optional steps

  * If you want your data to be persistent you will need to make persistent volumes for Mattermost and Postgres.
+This requires adding a [securityContext](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#discussion) to the deployment to set `runAsUser: 2000`, `runAsGroup: 2000` and `fsGroup: 2000`.
  * If you want to change advanced settings for the mattermost container you can make a [configMap](http://blog.kubernetes.io/2016/04/configuration-management-with-containers.html) for the /mattermost/config/config.json file
  * If you want the application exposed on port 80 you can either specify the port in the service manifest or use an [ingress controller](http://kubernetes.io/docs/user-guide/ingress/#ingress-controllers) and an ingress map for the mattermost service.
 A sample ingress map would be
 ```